pbv-public/firestore-orm/README.md

 ### Read
 `tx.get()` **asynchronously** retrieves data from the database.
-Network traffic is generated to ask the database for the data as soon as the method is call, but other work can be done while waiting.
+Network traffic is generated to ask the database for the data as soon as the method is called, but other work can be done while waiting.
 ```javascript
 const orderPromise = tx.get(Order, id)